 EMbodied Infrastructure

 More specifically, this body of work is generatively supported by writers and thinkers within crip theory, queer ecology, and trans theory.
 I'm curious how we might see ourselves and our own lived experiences mimicked in surrounding complex, entangled ecosystems.
-During this time, when it’s so critical to resist systemic barriers that limit bodily autonomy, how can we find energy and power from witnessing the resilient, embodied intelligence already growing around us?
+During this time, when it’s critical to resist systemic barriers that limit bodily autonomy, how can we find energy and power from witnessing embodied intelligence growing around us?

 Embodied Infrastructure V, 2025, 17"×18"×2.5", Glazed ceramic with glaze decal created from risograph print